 Once in the oven, the quinoa flour turned into a super-crispy crust that makes this tofu parmesan even better than I could have imagined!

 Bake the tofu for 15-20 minutes on the first side, remove, flip, and then bake for an additional 10-15 minutes on the second side for optimal crispiness.
-I like to serve the tofu over a bed of pasta topped with a hearty tomato sauce, plenty of fresh basil, and vegetarian parmesan cheese.
+I like to serve the tofu over a bed of pasta topped with a hearty tomato sauce, plenty of fresh basil, and vegan parmesan cheese.

 FAQ & Expert Tips: